Why Different Niches Require Different Approaches To SEO Strategy

 It would be great if there was a set SEO strategy that could be applied to any given site and achieve solid results.
 Sadly, no such strategy exists.
 Oh, there are general tactics that are always applicable, and you’re always shooting for the same (or very similar) metrics using broadly the same methods — but there are far too many differences between sites to copy and paste your SEO plan and realistically expect things to work out.

 This is true of sites with different products, but it’s all the more significant when talking about sites from businesses in different niches.
-If you’re trying to get a luxury ecommerce store off the ground, you’ll need an approach quite dissimilar to that of an ambitious low-budget hairdresser.
+If you’re trying to get a luxury e-commerce store off the ground, you’ll need an approach quite dissimilar to that of an ambitious low-budget hairdresser.
 And even if you could get away with a generic strategy, you wouldn’t get optimal results.
 Let’s take a closer look at why your niche affects your SEO requirements so much:

 Paths to conversion function differently

 Search rankings are valuable because they serve a broader purpose: conversion.
 Whatever type of business you run, you’re aiming to convert visitors in some way.
 Steered strongly by your niche, though, you’ll have a distinct definition of conversion.
-For a retailer, a conversion is simple: a visitor placing an order and becoming a customer.
+For a retailer, the conversion is simple: a visitor placing an order and becoming a customer.
 For a consultancy, the kind of conversion desired is a visitor reaching out to arrange a discussion.

 With this in mind, consider the type of rankings you’d want for each goal.
 If you were looking to spark a financial transaction, you’d want to rank for highly-actionable searches and fill your results metadata with pressuring tactics such as encouraging FOMO (“Supplies low, not many left!”) and being braggadocious (I just looked up “buy gadget” and saw the description of the first result — Awesome Stuff to Buy — boasting “a savvy collection of the latest technology, kitchen accessories, and cool gadgets” and “some of the coolest tech gadgets on the web”).